Anglesey Itinerary Road Trip For 2022; Best Beaches and more!

 Day 1 – Beaumaris

 Beaumaris is a quirky little town, which is conveniently located 10 minutes from Menai Bridge, making it an ideal first stop on your Anglesey itinerary.
 Check out Beaumaris castle, a World Heritage site that is a perfect place for exploring with the family or head down to Beaumaris pier and go crabbing, it’s a fun activity for any age.
+You can visit here on one of the top Anglesey tours.

 If you’re lucky enough to be in town when the artisan market is on, make sure to check it out and pick up some funky souvenirs and enjoy some tasty local delicacies.
 There’s also plenty of boutique independent shops to explore if you find yourself in Beaumaris on a rainy day.